Methods for Pest Control

 NON-TOXIC SUBSTANCES & HEAT

-- Garlic-based tick sparay and MET-52 are alternatives to bee-killing Pyrethroids.
+- Garlic-based tick spray and MET-52 are alternatives to bee-killing Pyrethroids.

 - Limonene as an herbicide for small areas (Avenger is one brand).